Chillicothe Subdivision

-The Chillicothe Subdivision or "Chillicothe Sub" (slang "Chilli Sub") is a railway line running about 229 mi from Chicago, Illinois to Fort Madison, Iowa in the United States of America.
+The Chillicothe Subdivision or "Chillicothe Sub" (slang "Chilli Sub") is a railway line running about 229 mi from Chicago, Illinois, to Fort Madison, Iowa, in the United States.
 It is operated by BNSF Railway as part of their Southern Transcon route from Chicago to Los Angeles.
 The Chillicothe Subdivision is a high volume route connecting three principal yards in Chicago (Corwith, Willow Springs, and Logistics Park Chicago) in the east and the Marceline Subdivision in the west which continues to Kansas City.

 Construction and physical structure

 The Chillicothe Subdivision was constructed in segments beginning in 1873 by railroads that fell under the influence of and later merged into the Atchison, Topeka and Santa Fe Railway; with the first tracks laid between Streator, Illinois and Ancona, Illinois by the Chicago, Pekin and Southwestern Railroad.
 The line opened to traffic between Kansas City and Chicago in 1888.
 This line is double tracked for its entire length and crosses the Mississippi River between Fort Madison, Iowa and Niota, Illinois on a double track swing bridge (Fort Madison Toll Bridge).

 The Chillicothe Subdivision makes numerous connections with other BNSF mainlines including the Ottumwa, Mendota, Barstow, Brookfield and Peoria Subdivisions within the Galesburg terminal complex.
 The route runs parallel to the Hannibal Subdivision for a short distance within the city of Fort Madison but there is not an active connection between them as traffic from Galesburg to St Louis is routed over the Brookfield Subdivision.
 Principal connections with other carriers include the Norfolk Southern at Streator and the CSX Blue Island Subdivision in Chicago near Corwith.
 As a former AT&SF route, mileposts are counted from the former Dearborn Station in Chicago although track was abandoned east of the CSX connection in 1996.